-Simply spotting the damp and locating its origins can be a nightmare.
-Water travels easily along horizontal beams, therefore the source of the damp can be far away from where it is visible.
+Spotting the caravan damp and locating its origins can be a nightmare - water travels easily along horizontal beams, therefore the source of the damp can be far away from where it is visible.

-One easy way of spotting that you have damp in your caravan is noticing the smell.
-This will be a musty and stale scent, similar to that of a wet towel.
+1. One easy way of spotting that you have damp in your caravan is noticing the smell.
+This will be a musty smell and stale scent that smell damp too, similar to that of a wet towel.

-Also look out for black spots or residue around the doors, windows and roof lights, as well as pinkish or blue staining on the walls.
-If your walls are damp, it can cause them to feel soft.
-This is usually an indicator of a serious damp problem.
+2. Look out for black mould, spots or residue around the doors, windows and roof lights, as well as pinkish or blue staining on the walls.
+If your walls are damp, it can cause them to feel soft - this is usually an indicator of a serious damp problem.

-Whilst checking for moisture you will also want to keep an eye out for structural damage and also for general wear and tear that could possibly lead to water getting in.
-If need be, you could get these checks carried out by professionals.
+4. Keep an eye out for structural damage and also for general wear and tear that could possibly lead to water getting in.

-If you’re inspecting a caravan for damp before you buy it, look out for alterations previous owners may have made such as mismatched wall boards.
-This can be a sign that there have been previous damp problems.
+TOP TIP - If you're inspecting a caravan for any damp issues before you buy it, look out for alterations previous owners may have made such as mismatched wall boards - this can be a sign that there have been previous damp problems.

-Do remember however that some damp issues may not be easily spotted, so we suggest buying a damp meter.
+Do remember that some serious caravan dampness issues may not be easily spotted, so we suggest buying a damp metre.
 This will help you to track the moisture in the air, helping you to understand if you have a problem.
 These are relatively cheap to buy online and will save you lots of money further down the line when it helps you to detect a problem early!

 We recommend: Brennenstuhl Moisture Detector >> Check the price on Amazon

-If, now that you know the severity of your damp problem, you don’t feel comfortable attempting this work yourself, then you should take your caravan or motorhome to a registered dealer who will be able to carry out the work for you.
+If you don't feel comfortable attempting to fix the damp in your caravan yourself, then you should take your caravan or motorhome to a registered dealer who will be able to carry out the caravan damp repair.

 We'd suggest shopping around and getting quotes from a few dealerships first to make sure you're not over-spending.